Learning and Wellbeing

-In years 9 and 10 students are able to explore and select specialist subjects that allow them to begin intensive development of the skills they will need for future vocations.
+In the upper secondary years students are able to explore and select specialist subjects that allow them to begin intensive development of the skills they will need for future vocations.
 They also have the opportunity to participate in workshops to develop their resumes and go on work experience placements.
 Staff support students through a travel training program that familiarises students with the use of public transport to help foster their increasing independence and confidence.
 It is an exciting time in your child’s transition to young adulthood and there is an increase in responsibilities within the school to take on leading peer roles and volunteer in the local community.

 VCAL is a hands-on option for Year 11 and 12 students, offering practical work-related experience and literacy and numeracy skills.
 Like the VCE (Victorian Certificate of Education), VCAL is an accredited secondary school certificate which is also offered at TAFE (Technical and Further Education) institutes and a number of Learn Local organisations.

 Students can do VCAL in Year 11 or 12, with the option of doing a part-time apprenticeship or traineeship at the same time.
 Students who complete VCAL have several career options, including transferring to VCE, studying at TAFE, doing an apprenticeship or traineeship or starting a job once school has finished.

 VCAL students can choose studies from accredited modules within the following four compulsory strands:

 Each VCAL program includes literacy and numeracy subjects selected from VCAL units, VCE units or other further education studies.

 Each VCAL program at the intermediate and senior level includes studies from nationally recognised vocational education and training (VET) programs.
 Students can also do a school-based apprenticeship as part of VCAL.